 Engage: What Is a Personal Learning Network?

-Marc-André Lalande offers a straightforward look at the attributes of a personal learning network (PLN) in the video What is a PLN (DevPro PD Flipped, 2012), retrieved from:
+Marc-André Lalande offers a straightforward look at the attributes of a personal learning network (PLN) in the video What is a PLN (DevPro PD Flipped, 2012).

 The video distinguishes between a professional learning network and one that is more personally relevant and driven by your own needs and aspirations.